honkbert/VectorLerpKit/README.md

 _Not Your Father's Java 1.0 Vector_

-Use a bunch of nice Kotlin fluff ton write neat code that is less prone to bugs.
+Use a bunch of nice Kotlin fluff to write neat code that is less prone to bugs.
 These operations do not work like proper algebraic matrix operations.
 They operator straight across the indexes which can be more useful in situations where you're reading hardware data and need to transform it meaningfully.

 `Vector(a, b, c) * Vector(d, e, f) * someScalar - someOffset`